About the Movie

 Conti relates his nature-inspired ritual in Colorado’s wilderness, a spiritual emergence that profoundly shaped him into the dedicated artist he is today.
 As this inspirational documentary and essay film move toward its conclusion, the unique perspectives converge into a singular narrative with an underlying message that reveals how humans worldwide share a common bond and are included in nature’s synergistic force.

 The foundation of America’s environmental movement rests firmly on the shoulders of a few conservationists, most notably John Muir.
-Commonly known as “John of the Mountains,” Muir was a naturalist, writer, environmental philosopher.
+Commonly known as “John of the Mountains,” Muir was a naturalist, writer, and environmental philosopher.
 As the founder of the Sierra Club, Muir was a mountaineer and dedicated advocate of natural resources and wilderness preservation throughout America’s West Coast regions.
-As a result of his dedicated activism, he lived his life as a wilderness champion who would become a nationally recognized outdoorsman.
 Muir’s spirit and legacy thrive today at America’s national parks, wilderness destinations, wildlife refuges, hiking trails, and forests.

 An ecological prophet and Christian mystic, Muir had a profound impact on how Americans understand and envision their relationship with the natural world.
 His life’s work remains a living testament and personal nature guide for countless individuals globally.
 Conti, an award-winning director, cinematographer, and producer, reveals how Muir personally influenced him as a filmmaker.